 To sum up

-If you get anything from this article, I hope it is your worth more than that.
+If you get anything from this article, I hope it is worth more than that.
 You need to look at the factors when considering a job and the pay scale.
 Don’t be so happy that anyone wants to hire you that you fall into one of these kinds of jobs.
 There is something better out there for you.
 Just be patient.
 If you are in a flat rate job don’t stay! 🏃Don’t waste any more time.
-I don’t care of the shop manager said next year you will have a 30-hour minimum it’s still not worth it.
+I don’t care if the shop manager said next year you will have a 30-hour minimum it’s still not worth it.
 Remember who the real winner is in the pay structure.
 Value yourself!
 Find a fair company.
 Someone you really want to work for and then go after it with all you got.
 Good luck!